simonhw/seed-calendar/README.md

 #### First-time Visitor Goals
 * To understand the purpose of the web application.
 * To interact with the input fields without confusion as to their purpose.
-* To customise the outputs for their specific needs.
+* To learn important information about the vegetables they wish to plant.
 #### Returning Visitor Goals
 * To be able to reproduce previous results
 * To reference specific planting information for certain vegetables.